breck768/StaTech-Industry-Bullshittium-Mode/.github/README.md

 > Location based replacement for Steam Quarry, must find ore deposit structures on the surface and place the quarry on top to extract ore\
 > Ore deposits and their outputs are based on 1.0 ore veins

-Modern Dynamics pipes now use MI pipe recipes, MI pipes are made with MI pipes + electronic circuits
+Modern Dynamics pipes now use MI pipe recipes, MI pipes are made with MD pipes + electronic circuits

 Precision Mechanism now requires substantial Create infrastructure to automate